WordPress Security

 Troubleshooting

-If you’re unable to get it working, that may be caused by several reasons.
-Enable the Diagnostic log on the main website and on the managed one to get more information.
+If an attempt to switch to a managed website produces an error, this may be caused by several reasons.
+Enable the Diagnostic log on the main website and on the managed one to obtain more information.
 You can view the Diagnostic log on the Tools admin page.
-Here is a list of the most common causes of issues on the managed side.
+Here is a list of the most common connectivity issues.

 • A security plugin on the managed website is interfering with the WP Cerber plugin

-• A firewall or a proxy service (like Cloudflare) is filtering out requests from the main website to the managed website
+• A firewall or a proxy service (like Cloudflare) is filtering out requests from the main website to the managed one

 • The IP address of the main website is locked out or in the Black Access List on the managed website